What does it mean to observe an electron?

 If indeed Quantum Mechanics describes how the world “really works,” then the concept of observing an electron may actually be impossible due to the statistical behaviors of quantum waveform collapse.
 Nothing is observed without some physical process ‘performing’ the observation.

-READ ALSO: What is the meaning of married life?
+READ ALSO: What is a mestizo girl?

 Can the position of an electron be observed instantaneously?